wswslzp/shtthesis/README.md

 ## Get the Template
 - Stable version:
-  - GitHub Release: please refer to [release](https://github.com/lirundong/sht-thesis/releases) page, and download required files based on release information
-  - CTAN: [`shtthesis`](https://ctan.org/pkg/shtthesis) package on CTAN can be installed via `tlmgr` for TeX Live and MacTeX users:
+  - CTAN (**strongly recommended**): [`shtthesis`](https://ctan.org/pkg/shtthesis) package on CTAN can be installed via `tlmgr` for TeX Live and MacTeX users:
     ```bash
     tlmgr install shtthesis
     ```

-    Note that `shtthesis` package on CTAN does not include the university logo file.
-Please download [`shanghaitech-logo.pdf`](https://github.com/lirundong/shtthesis/raw/master/shanghaitech-logo.pdf) from this repository and put it in the root of your project folder.
+    **Note**: `shtthesis` package on CTAN does not include the university logo file.
+Please download [`shanghaitech-logo.pdf`](https://github.com/lirundong/shtthesis/raw/master/shanghaitech-logo.pdf) from this repository and put it in the root of your project directory.
+  - GitHub Release: please refer to [release](https://github.com/lirundong/sht-thesis/releases) page, and download required files based on release information
 - Develop version: directly clone the GitHub repo
   ```bash
   git clone https://github.com/lirundong/sht-thesis.git